ministryofjustice/cloud-platform-environments/opa-auto-approve-policy/README.md

 2. **Unit Tests**:

    - Test the OPA policies using the built-in OPA testing framework:

      ```bash
      opa test . -v
      ```

 3. **Format Code**:

    - Format OPA files using the `opa fmt` command:

      ```bash
      opa fmt . -w
      ```

-## Next Steps

-**Expanding Module Development**:

-- The framework is designed for modularisation, with the `service_pod` module already implemented as a foundation.
-- The next step will focus on developing additional modules for other resource types, such as S3, RDS, and IAM.
-- Each new module will include resource-specific validation logic, tests, and fixtures to ensure seamless integration into the existing framework.